yahyavi/solrcloud/README.md

 These are scripts and code I wrote for a short-term 5 week project on testing SolrCloud perofrmance.
 See report.pdf for complete description of what scripts do and how to use them, and the initial results.
 This was a short term study and I did not have enough time for a comprehensive study of how Solr and ZooKeepers work, so take the results and analysis in the report with a grain of salt.
 That said, the initial results seem stable enough to write the report.
 Here's a short description of repository file from the report.

 Replace the data files in the data folder with your own.
 Also replace the config and schema files in the configs folder.
-I have a small description in the report of how I used these scripts using symlinks to locla folder for data files and synced profile for config files to deploy over several machines.
+I have a small description in the report of how I used these scripts by using symlinks to local folders for data files and symlinks to a synced configs folder (on my network profile) to deploy over several machines.

 --------------------------------------------------